-ROP is among the diseases that can impair the vision of children at birth and further down the line if left untreated.
+Retinopathy of Prematurity (ROP) is among the diseases that can impair the vision of children at birth and further down the line if left untreated.
 This condition can cause loss of sight depending on its severity and can even lead to blindness.

-What is Retinopathy of prematurity?
+What is Retinopathy of Prematurity?

-This is a condition that normally develops in both eyes, however it does not progress at the same pace.
+ROP normally develops in both eyes, however it does not progress at the same pace.
 The severity of this condition is categorised in 5 different stages:

-Stage 4 of this disease involves a partial detachment of the retina, while stage 5 involves its complete detachment and possible blindness if actions are not taken to treat it.
+Stage 5 involves complete retinal detachment which can cause a severe vision impairment and even blindness if actions are not taken to treat it.

 What causes Retinopathy of prematurity?